Fayetteville School Board selects Rossetti, Swofford as finalists for superintendent position

-FAYETTEVILLE -- Two men from Missouri are the finalists for the School District's superintendent post.
+FAYETTEVILLE -- Two men from Missouri are the finalists for the Fayetteville School District's superintendent post.

-The School Board selected Anthony Rossetti and Brad Swofford as the finalists late Thursday following interviews with six candidates this week, board President Nika Waitsman said Friday.
+The School Board selected Anthony Rossetti and Brad Swofford as the finalists late Thursday after interviews with six candidates this week, board President Nika Waitsman said Friday.

-Rossetti currently serves as the superintendent of schools for the Webb City R-7 School District in Webb City, Mo.
-Swofford is superintendent of the Branson R-IV School District in Branson, Mo.
+Rossetti is superintendent of schools for the Webb City School District in Webb City, Mo.
+Swofford is superintendent of the Branson School District in Branson, Mo.

 "The Board is thrilled with these two outstanding candidates for the position of superintendent of Fayetteville Public Schools," Waitsman said in a news release.
-"Both of them have served for many years in their current districts and have sought this position because of a deep appreciation and respect for the uniqueness of Fayetteville and Fayetteville Public Schools.
-We have no doubt that our community will be richly impacted by the inspiring and proven leadership of either one of these individuals."
+"Both of them have served for many years in their current districts and have sought this position because of a deep appreciation and respect for the uniqueness of Fayetteville and Fayetteville Public Schools."

 Rossetti and Swofford will visit Fayetteville between Thursday and Feb.
 22 for a final round of interviews, according to a news release from Alan Wilbourn, the district's public information officer.